-If a Form PT-AGR is not filed for any partner that is a nonresident, foreign C corporation or tax-exempt entity, and if that partner does not participate in a composite return filed by the partnership, then the partnership is required to pay tax on the partner's behalf.
+If a Form PT-AGR is not filed for any partner that is a nonresident, foreign C corporation, domestic second-tier pass-through entity or tax-exempt entity, and if that partner does not participate in a composite return filed by the partnership, then the partnership is required to pay tax on the partner's behalf.
 Form PT-AGR is due on or before the due date of the partnership's return, including extensions.